darksith666/Welles-Wilder-Momentum-MT5/README.md

 # Welles-Wilder-Momentum-MT5

-Simple implemenation of the Momentum concept by Welles Wilder from his book "New Concepts in Technical Trading Systems".
+Simple implementation of the Momentum concept by Welles Wilder from his book "New Concepts in Technical Trading Systems".